 With BrowseControl installed on employee computers, companies are assured that their internet usage policies are being effectively enforced.
 This will help to improve overall productivity and will increase network security.

-Controlling internet access at work is essential for preventing employees from misusing the internet.
+Controlling internet use in the workplace is essential for preventing employees from misusing the internet.
 With a careful balance of internet use policies, monitoring employee internet use, and restricting internet access, you can prevent high-risk and inappropriate websites from being visited in the workplace.